stvhwang/nba2016-17/README.md

 7. [Notes](#7-notes-on-data) on Data

 ## 1. Loading and formatting data
-* NBA game data for the 2016-2017 season was sourced from this [link](https://drive.google.com/file/d/0B5QcyddjOpKOODZjZ0FJU3JSakU/view)
+* NBA game data for the 2016-2017 season was sourced from this [link](https://drive.google.com/file/d/0B5QcyddjOpKOODZjZ0FJU3JSakU/view).
+The original csv looks like [this](https://raw.githubusercontent.com/stvhwang/nba2016-17/master/CleanNBA/0021600001.csv)
 * [CreateNBA.sql](https://github.com/stvhwang/nba2016-17/blob/master/CleanNBA/CreateNBA.sql) creates the database schema and loads in game .csv files as table
 * [CleanNBA.sql](https://github.com/stvhwang/nba2016-17/blob/master/CleanNBA/CleanNBA.sql) query retrieves scoring events and formats the game for subsequent queries.
   * It retrieves data using WHERE to only pull scoring events and ignore missed ('null') freethrows